prgJ/tp/docs/UserGuide.md

 ### 6.2 Task Management
-This section will list all the commands available for task management in the application.
+This section lists all the commands available for task management in the application.
-The actions here are all related to managing the tasks of the user.

 | Action           | Format, Examples                                                                  |
 |------------------|-----------------------------------------------------------------------------------|